scale-it/algo-builder/docs/testing-teal.md

       runtime.setRound(20);
     This means that current round is set to 20 and transactions will pass only if their round range includes 20.
 - Create Apps/Assets: At this point we have set up everything, now we can create apps or assets or both and test our smart contracts.
 If we want to create an app, we can use `runtime.addApp()` funtion, similarly for asset we can use `runtime.addAsset()` function.
-- Create and Execute Transactions: Now we will create transactions to test functioning of our created apps or smart contracts.
-Example: Payment Transaction, Atomic Transfers, Asset Transfer etc. we can use `runtime.executeTx()` funtion to execute transaction.
+- Create and Execute Transactions: now we will create transactions to test our smart contracts.
+Use `runtime.executeTx()` funtion to execute transaction (Payment Transaction, Atomic Transfers, Asset Transfer etc...).
-- State: Please note after a transaction is executed the state of account will be updated, so we will have to update our accounts with the latest state from runtime.
-We update our accounts using `syncAccounts()` funtion.
+- Update/Refresh State: Please note that after a transaction is executed the state of an account will be updated.
+In order to inspect a new state of accounts we need to re-query them from the runtime.
+We usually create a `syncAccounts()` closure function which will reassign accounts to their latest state.
 - Verify State: Now, we can verify our state, we will assert if updated state is correct.

 ## Run tests